 Alison Weir and David Starkey at Hever Castle

 The trip I met Egyptologist and now friend Salima Ikram was perfection.
 Every site visit and chat with Salima was extraordinary.
 We were alone in the tomb of Nefertari and we ballooned over the West Bank of Luxor, ancient Thebes, looking at sites outlined in the sands but not yet excavated.
 Look for her on the Discovery Channel.

 Viking Cruises in Russia

-I have visited Russia with Viking Cruises many times, and am returning this summer.
+I have visited Russia with Viking Cruises many times.
 Their contacts are superb in Russia and beyond.
 I visited the Hermitage on a Monday.
 This is not the early entry promised by many on other days, this is a visit when the entire museum is closed all day and curators have to unlock each door.
 Our group of 6 met the finest curators and had the world of the Romanovs all to ourselves.
 Oh, we also had lunch in the staff canteen with all the curators and staff.
 Viking was also able to get me into the Alexander Palace which was closed for renovations.
-This palace, home, and prison to Nicolas II, the last Romanov Tsar, I was able to walk the steps of Nicolas II and his family as they left for their final imprisonment and execution, 100 years ago this summer.
+In this palace, home, and prison to Nicolas II, the last Romanov Tsar, I was able to walk the steps of Nicolas II and his family as they left for their final imprisonment and execution, 100 years ago this summer.
 I also entered the children’s playhouse in Alexander Park.
 It looked as if they had just left.
 We visited the new Faberge Museum before it was officially open and I even toured several abandoned Romanov mansions.

-The Alexander Palace in Pushkin, Russia.
+The Alexander Palace in Tsarskoye Selo, Russia.
 Birthplace, home, and prison to the last Romanov Tsar, Nicolas II.

 All alone walking the streets of Jerash.